TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

    Description
          Crops the content to a certain length.

-         You can define up to three parameters, of which the third is optional.
+         You can define up to three parameters, of which the third one is optional.
 The syntax is:
          [numbers of characters to keep] \| [ellipsis] \| [keep whole words]

          numbers of characters to keep (integer): Define the number of characters you want to keep.
-For positive numbers, the first characters from the beginning of the string will be kept, for negative numbers the last cahracters from the end will be kept.
+For positive numbers, the first characters from the beginning of the string will be kept, for negative numbers the last characters from the end will be kept.

          ellipsis (string): The signs to be added instead of the part, which was cropped of.
 If the number of characters was positive, the string will